Foreign National Consultation

-Please also understand that, as a US-based Registered Investment Advisor and holder of the United States version of the CFP® credentials, I am not permitted to give any kind of financial advice or any recommendations or suggestions regarding assets already held or potentially to be held anywhere outside of the US and cannot comment or advise on existing laws, prospective legislation, regulations, rules, general conventions, government programs, taxation or treaty clauses of any kind emanating from any country or territory outside of the US.
+Please also understand that, as a US-based Registered Investment Advisor and holder of the United States version of the CFP® credentials, I am qualified and authorized to give personal finance and investment advice and/or any recommendations or suggestions regarding assets held or potentially to be held in the US, but cannot comment, suggest or advise on existing laws, prospective legislation, regulations, investments, rules, general conventions, government programs, taxation or treaty clauses of any kind in relation to any country or territory outside of the United States, and - in common with all financial advisors with clients located in the US - I am not permitted by regulation to discuss any form of offshore investments.